Nevenall/ghosting-the-edge/manuscript.md

 ##### Locales

 Every system can contain nearly infinite cyberspace.
 In fact, every system can contain a sizable number of nearly infinite cyber worlds in the form of constructs, and large programs, and we refer to each of the interesting places for you to visit as a locale.
 A locale is just like any other physical place you might visit.
-Abstractly it's a collection of contiguous zones which you can move around in using virtual “physical” movements.
+Abstractly it's a collection of contiguous zones which you can move around in using virtual "physical" movements.
 A program can have a number of locales too.
 In general locales are interesting to cyberspace tourists, but hackers could careless, because to them, every locale is just code.
 They see beyond the virtualized world and can access the programs creating the illusions of reality that a locale is, and they can rewrite it.

-Speaking of movement in systems, the system will determine which “physical” movement modalities will be available to you.
+Speaking of movement in systems, the system will determine which "physical" movement modalities will be available to you.
 Some systems might support only basic walking, others have fully realized vehicles for you to use, and quite a few support the wish fulfillment modality of unaided human flight.

 So, you can move around the zones of a Locale using whatever is available on that system, but generally you don't have to, because every system will present you the ability to navigate with just a thought.
 If a system has more than one interesting Locale available, then it will give you a file system like menu to allow you jump from locale to locale.